 But maintaining explicit lists of resources can be tedious.
-There's a better way!
+PyOxidizer offers a more automated approach to solving this problem.

-The [[embedded\python\config]] config section defines a write\modules\directory\env setting, which when enabled will instruct the embedded Python interpreter to write the list of all loaded modules into a randomly named file in the directory identified by the environment variable defined by this setting.
-For example, if you set write\modules\directory\env = "PYOXIDIZER\MODULES\DIR" and then run your binary with PYOXIDIZER\MODULES\DIR=~/tmp/dump-modules, each invocation will write a ~/tmp/ dump-modules/modules-\ file containing the list of Python modules loaded by the Python interpreter.
+The PythonInterpreterConfig(...)' type defines a write_modules_directory_env setting, which when enabled will instruct the embedded Python interpreter to write the list of all loaded modules into a randomly named file in the directory identified by the environment variable defined by this setting.
+For example, if you set write_modules_directory_env="PYOXIDIZER_MODULES_DIR" and then run your binary with PYOXIDIZER_MODULES_DIR=~/tmp/dump-modules, each invocation will write a ~/tmp/dump-modules/modules- file containing the list of Python modules loaded by the Python interpreter.

-One can therefore use write\modules\directory\env to produce files that can be referenced in a filter-include rule's files and glob\files settings.
+One can therefore use write_modules_directory_env to produce files that can be referenced in a different build target to filter resources through a set of only include names.